CityOfZion/neo-privatenet-docker/README.md

 `./create_wallet` will display several internal error messages, which is expected as long as at the end you still get a success message.

-If you call `./create_wallet.sh` or `./docker_run_and_create_wallet.sh`, it will create 2 files in your current directory :
+If you call `./create_wallet.sh` or `./docker_run_and_create_wallet.sh`, it will create 2 files in your current directory:

 - `neo-privnet.wallet`: a wallet you can use with neo-python
 - `neo-privnet.wif`: a wif private key you can import into other clients (neo-gui for example).

-Those files will get you access to the wallet containing all the NEOs of your private network.
+Those files will get you access to the wallet containing all the NEO and GAS for your private network.

 ---